Point72/csp/examples/README.md

             <td rowspan=4><a href="./03_using_adapters/">Using Adapters</a></td>
             <td><a href="./03_using_adapters/kafka/e1_kafka.py">Kafka Adapter Example</a></td>
             <td>
-                Stream data from a Kafka bus using `KafkaAdapterManager` and `MessageMapper`s
+                Stream data from a Kafka bus using KafkaAdapterManager and MessageMapper
             </td>
         </tr>
         <tr>
             <td><a href="./03_using_adapters/parquet/e1_parquet_write_read.py">Parquet Adapter Example</a></td>
             <td>
-                Read and write CSP-friendly data from/to Parquet files
+                Read from and write CSP data to Parquet files
             </td>
         </tr>
         <tr>